ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

 ### Favicon

+You can specify the path or URL to your site's favicon in the `head` section.

 {% codeblock themes/icarus/_config.yml lang:yaml %}
 head:
     favicon: /img/favicon.svg
 {% endcodeblock %}

-You may specify the path or URL to your site's favicon in the `head` section.

 ### Open Graph

+You can set up Open Graph in the `head` section.
+You should leave most of the settings blank in the configuration file.
+Only set those settings in the front-matter of your post if you need them.
+Please refer to [Hexo documentation](https://hexo.io/docs/helpers.html#open-graph) for details on each setting.

 {% codeblock themes/icarus/_config.yml lang:yaml >folded %}
 head: